OctoPrint/octoprint.org/download/index.md

 the file, making configuration fail.
 Use something like Notepad++, Atom or VSCode instead or at the very least heed the warnings in the file.

-Please also refer take a look at the [full WiFi setup guide in the FAQ](https://faq.octoprint.org/wifi-setup) that alsoincludes Troubleshooting tips.
+Please also refer take a look at the [full WiFi setup guide in the FAQ](https://faq.octoprint.org/wifi-setup) that also includes troubleshooting tips.

 ### Video

-[Thomas Sanladerer](https://www.youtube.com/channel/UCb8Rde3uRL1ohROUVg46h1A) created a great video guide on how to get OctoPi 0.18 up an running.
+[Thomas Sanladerer](https://www.youtube.com/channel/UCb8Rde3uRL1ohROUVg46h1A) created a great video guide on how to get OctoPi 0.18 up and running.

 {% include youtube.html vid="HBd0olxI-No" %}